 4. It’s got an unabashedly heroic tone

-As I’ve already made abundantly clear, I enjoy a dark take on the Caped Crusader (The Dark Knight is one of my favourite films), however Burton’s interpretation of the character skewed a bit too much towards a violent, high-functioning sociopath for my tastes, so I welcomed Schumacher casting Batman and his faithful sidekick in a more positive light.
+Speaking of tone, Batman Forever also does a great job of presenting an out-and-out heroic take on both Batman and Robin.
+Tim Burton’s interpretation of the character in the 1989 Batman film and its sequel Batman Returns occasionally skewed too much towards a violent, high-functioning sociopath for my tastes, so Schumacher casting Batman and his faithful sidekick in a more positive light is a welcome change.

+And while we’re on the subject of fighting crime, it’s also worth noting that Batman Forever is also the only film to date to show Batman actively doing detective work.
 Whereas other films in the franchise have included Bruce flicking through news clippings, scanning through computer data or running ballistics reports using sonar technology (a beer to anyone who can explain how that last one works, by the way), Batman Forever dedicates multiple scenes to the Dark Knight Detective actually living up to his name by solving riddles and cracking his enemies’ master plan.

 3. The plot (mostly) works

 Yeah, I know I said there were plot holes (boy, are there some plot holes), but compared to the muddled narratives of Batman and Batman Returns, Batman Forever is at least straightforward and focused.
 For starters, the villains have clear motivations – Riddler wants to outsmart Bruce Wayne and Two-Face wants to kill him; both are acting out of a misguided need for revenge – and their plan (kinda) makes sense.